 Several times in the past I have written about the existence of security cameras on roads throughout Massachusetts.
 It seems that post 9-11 anywhere you look there is some sort of electronic surveillance.
 Many of the cases that I have defendant have been caught on tape.
 I recommend using this to your advantage.
 Have your lawyer look for these cameras and get a court order for its production.
 The activity captured on that equipment might work to exonerate you.

-The Law Offices of Stephen Neyman, P.C. has been defending the accused for nearly three decades.
+Law Offices of Stephen Neyman Criminal Lawyers has been defending the accused for nearly three decades.
 Call us at 617-263-6800 or send us an email.
 We can help you with your criminal case.